Yaroslaww-1/imgur/.k8s/README.md

-## How to run k8s
+## How to run application using k8s
 1. You need minikube installed locally.
 2. Enable **Ingress** addon:

 `minikube addons enable ingress`

-5. Enable automatic images load to minikube. **Note: you need to run these commands in PowerShell**
+3. Enable automatic images load to minikube. **Note: you need to run these commands in PowerShell**

 `minikube docker-env | Invoke-Expression`